gebodal/annodoc/index.md

 <span style="float:right;font-size:75%;opacity:0.5">(See on <a href="https://arxiv.org/abs/0709.2535" target="_blank">arXiv</a>)</span>
 </div>

-In such cases, please use your judgement to decide if the name qualifies as a single entity, or should be divided into an Object-Property relation, as discussed [below](#object "Object") and in the [relations section](#property "Property").
+In such cases, please use your judgement to decide if the name qualifies as a single entity, or should be divided into an Object-Property relation (see [below](#object "Object") and in the [relations section](#property "Property")).
+Generally, if a ParameterName seems to contain the name of an object (e.g. a specific star) or class of objects (e.g. "galaxies", "white dwarfs", "neutrinos") please separate the ParameterName into separate Object and ParameterName annotations.
+For example, the contrived ParameterName("critical mass of white dwarfs") becomes Object("white dwarfs")-Property-ParameterName("critical mass").

 ##### ParameterSymbol